 “You wonder, Where do I go from here?
 What do I do?
 What do I have to look forward to?”

-Angie found the answer at a United Way–supported seniors’ program offered by Maple Ridge/Pitt Meadows Community Services Society in Vancouver’s Lower Mainland.
+Angie found the answer at a United Way–supported seniors’ program.
 It offers excursions to local seniors twice a month, with door-to-door pick-up and drop-off, plus lunch or dinner.

 “The outings are precious to me,” says Angie, who has limited transportation options.
 “I’m excited when I’m able to get out to be with other people and to go to different places, including parks, restaurants and local attractions.”